 Equity Securities Risk.
 In general, prices of equity securities are more volatile than those of fixed income securities.
 The prices of equity securities fluctuate, and sometimes widely fluctuate, in response to activities specific to the issuer of the security as well as factors unrelated to the fundamental condition of the issuer, including general market, economic and political conditions.

 Master Limited Partnerships Risks.
-Investments in common units of MLPs listed on the major U.S. stock exchanges involve risks that differ from investments in common stock including risks inherent in the structure of MLPs, including (i) tax risks (described further below), (ii) risk related to limited control of management or the general partner or managing member (iii) limited rights to vote on matters affecting the MLP, except with respect to extraordinary transactions, (iv) conflicts of interest between the general partner or managing member and its affiliates, on the one hand, and the limited partners or members, on the other hand, including those arising from incentive distribution payments or corporate opportunities, and (v) cash flow risks, as described in more detail in this Prospectus.
+Investments in common units of MLPs listed on the major U.S. stock exchanges involve risks that differ from investments in common stock including risks inherent in the structure of MLPs, including (i) tax risks (described further below), (ii) risk related to limited control of management or the general partner or managing member (iii) limited rights to vote on manners affecting the MLP, except with respect to extraordinary transactions, (iv) conflicts of interest between the general partner or managing member and its affiliates, on the one hand, and the limited partners or members, on the other hand, including those arising from incentive distribution payments or corporate opportunities, and (v) cash flow risks, as described in more detail in this Prospectus.

 Correlation Risk.
-While MLPs have historically low correlations to other asset classes, there has been a measureable increase since the financial crisis of 2008.
+While MLPs have historically low correlation to other asset classes, there has been a measureable increase since the financial crisis of 2008.
 This pattern has been present in other times of severe equity market stress.

 Tax Risk.
 The benefit the Fund derives from its investment in MLPs is largely due to the tax treatment of MLPs which are generally taxed partnerships.
 Partnerships do not pay U.S. federal income tax at the partnership level.
 Rather, each partner is allocated a share of the partnership’s income, gains, losses, deductions and expenses.
 A change in current tax law, or a change in the business of a given MLP, could result in an MLP being treated as a corporation for U.S. federal income tax purposes.
 As a result, the amount of cash available for distribution by the MLP would be reduced and the after-tax return to the Fund with respect to its investment in such MLPs would be materially reduced.
 Thus, if any of the MLPs owned by the Fund were treated as corporations for U.S. federal income tax purposes, it could result in a reduction in the value of your investment in the Fund and lower income.